 - #CRIPTHEVOTE: Notes on “Crip” by Andrew Pulrang (2016)

-- An introductory guide to disability language and empowerment. from Syracuse University Disability Cultural Center (2014)
+- Language guide from Syracuse University Disability Cultural Center

 Alderman, D. H. (2016).
 Place, naming and the interpretation of cultural landscapes.
 In B. Graham & P. Howard (Eds.), Heritage and identity (pp. 195-213).
 London, UK: Routledge.

 Brown, L. X. Y. (2011).
 The significance of semantics: Person-first language: Why it matters [Blog post].

 Haller, B. (2016).
 Journalists should learn to carefully traverse a variety of disability terminology [Blog post].

 McLaren, P. & Giroux, H. A., (2018).
 Writing from the margins: Geographies of identity, pedagogy, and power.
 In P. McLaren (Ed.), Revolutionary multiculturalism (pp. 16-41).
 New York, NY: Routledge.

 Thorpe, J. R. (2017).
 What is identity first language and should you use it?